Sponsored by: IEEE Ethics & Member Conduct Committee (EMCC)

 Proposals for nominations of candidates for this award shall be made on the nomination form.

-Any person may nominate or support a candidate for this award, with the following exceptions:
+Any person (member or non-member) may nominate or support a candidate for this award, with the following exceptions: